cmu-llab/aiscp/README.md

     Install PHYLIP from https://phylipweb.github.io/phylip/getme-new1.html (use wget if needed).
     Follow instructions at https://phylipweb.github.io/phylip/install.html
     Copy consense to evaluation/: ```cp PATH_TO_PHYLIP/phylip-3.695/exe/consense.app/Contents/MacOS/consense evaluation``` (OS X) or ```cp PATH_TO_PHYLIP/phylip-3.697/exe/consense evaluation/consense-linux``` (linux)
+    (Do the same for baselines/consense)

 * penny - used for phylogenetic inference
     Assuming PHYLIP is downloaded, ```cp PATH_TO_PHYLIP/phylip-3.695/exe/consense.app/Contents/MacOS/penny evaluation``` (OS X) or ```cp PATH_TO_PHYLIP/phylip-3.697/exe/penny evaluation/penny-linux``` (linux)
+    (Do the same for baselines/penny)

 * quartet_dist - used to calculate GQD (generalized quartet distance) On a Linux machine,